applicaster/zapp-pipes-provider-mpx/README.md

 ## List of Handlers

-The mpx Datasource supports both Media and Entertainment platform feeds.

 For Entertainment feeds 4 handlers are supported: Series, Seasons, Episodes and Movies.
 For Media feeds 3 handlers are supported: Series, Seasons and Episodes.